 - For the latest information on travel to Canada including the updated federal requirements and restrictions, please visit the Government of Canada website.

 - For information on requirements for travelling in and out of British Columbia, click here.

 - BC tour operators, accommodation providers, and attraction hosts have implemented stringent protocols to keep visitors safe, and visitors are asked to return the favour by travelling responsibly.

-- Travellers are encouraged to reference Destination BC’s “Know Before You Go” page for information on the latest travel restrictions.
+- Travellers are encouraged to reference Destination BC’s “Know Before You Go” page for information on the latest travel restrictions and updates.